oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

 They are designed to ensure isolation between each environment.
 They can each contain multiple Workloads.

-The Enterprise Scale Baseline Landing Zone will initially set up two Environments: `Prod` and `Nonprod`.
+The Oracle Enterprise Landing Zone will initially set up two Environments: `Prod` and `Nonprod`.
 Infrastructure resources within each Environment will have a single letter abbreviation (such as `N` or `P`) to indicate which environment they are part of.

-In the future, the `elz-environment` template will allow you to easily add new Environments to an existing Enterprise Scale Baseline Landing Zone.
+In the future, the `elz-environment` template will allow you to easily add new Environments to an existing Oracle Enterprise Landing Zone.

 ## Workloads